Can Constipation Cause Weight Gain?

-It is very healthy to walk for a half an hour a day, go for a swim… Staying active will get your intestine to move as necessary in order to boost proper bowel movements.
+It is very healthy to walk for half an hour a day, go for a swim, or do light exercise.
+Staying active will get your intestine to move as necessary in order to boost proper bowel movements.
 And remember, you will not only be fighting constipation but will also be taking care of your health.

 It is important to not overfill your stomach with excess food at night.
-Heavy digestion at the end of the day makes your intestine become slow and store residue that will be very hard to get rid of in the morning.
+A heavy meal at the end of the day makes your intestine slow and store residue that will be very hard to get rid of in the morning.
 Light dinners two hours before bed are ideal.

 A diet rich in fresh vegetables (if they are raw, even better), fiber, and plenty of liquids will help regulate your intestinal movements.
 Also, try rich beet and carrot-based smoothies.
 They are delicious and effective!It might interest you...